nittin-cz/xperience-by-kentico-aira-unified/docs/Mock-Messages-Guide.md

 To add a new response type:

-1. Define the response model
+1. Define the response model.
-2. Add a new case to the switch expression in `GetOngoingMessageResponse()`
+2. Add a new case to the switch expression in `GetOngoingMessageResponse()`.
-3. Update the response handling in the frontend
+3. Update the response handling in the frontend.

 Example of adding a new response type: